• Skip to primary navigation

 Benefits of Roasted Pumpkin Seeds

 Pumpkin seeds are also known as Pepita in Spanish.
 They are full of nutrients and improve heart health.
 Pumpkin seeds are rich in antioxidants and high in magnesium content.
-They also help in lowering blood levels and aid in digestion.
-You can enjoy this crunchy snack without any guilt (don't forget to control the salt you add).
+They also help lower blood pressure levels and aid digestion.
+You can enjoy this crunchy snack without any guilt (don’t forget to control the salt you add).

 Roasted pumpkin seeds spread on a white surface